Retire Abroad - Live Well for Less

 Something strikes them on a subliminal level.
 Perhaps they sense that they'll have more leisure time and more personal fulfillment, that they'll have an opportunity to be themselves.
 Then they go home, clean out their closets and defend their dream to friends and relatives who think they've gone mad.
 They haven't, but they're better off if reality sets in while they're still in the planning stage.

 Retiring abroad can mean creating a life that's new and exciting.
 If you detest cold winters, you can decide to live where you'll never shovel snow again.
 If you live inland but yearn for the seashore, you can awaken to the sound of surf every day.
 You can explore "roads not taken" and yes, live your fantasy.
+Some say a move to a new country makes time seem to slow down and even makes them feel younger.

 But consider - do you really want your retirement ambience to be very different from where you live now?
 If you're accustomed to a big city with concerts and museums, you might be bored in a remote seaside village with only a few expats who turn out to be die-hard beach bums.
 Be aware, too, that even in a large foreign city, the expat community will be more like a small town.
 Friendly, yes, but gossipy, too.